-These people wouldn’t initiate murders by themselves, but in the name of duty, loyalty, unity, and/or the greater good, they cooperate with evil and give it their strength.
-But each plays a small part—none of them stretches so far that they’d have to contemplate the final effects of their actions.
+These people wouldn’t initiate murders by themselves, but in the name of duty, loyalty and/or the greater good, they cooperate with evil and give it their strength.
+Each plays a part, but not so large a part that they’ll have to contemplate its effects.

 Sins of Obedience